Shaggy-alt/CyberSecProjects/Setting_up_vbox.md

 Visit https://www.virtualbox.org/wiki/Downloads to download the most current version.
 I would also advise installing the oracle extension pack as-well.
 The extension pack provides the following added functionality:

-VirtualBox Remote Desktop Protocol (VRDP) support.
+  - VirtualBox Remote Desktop Protocol (VRDP) support.
 See Section 7.1, “Remote Display (VRDP Support)”.

-Host webcam passthrough.
+  - Host webcam passthrough.
 See Section 9.5, “Webcam Passthrough”.

-Intel PXE boot ROM.
+  - Intel PXE boot ROM.

-Disk image encryption with AES algorithm.
+  - Disk image encryption with AES algorithm.
 See Section 9.29, “Encryption of Disk Images”.

-Cloud integration features.
+  - Cloud integration features.
 See Section 1.16, “Integrating with Oracle Cloud Infrastructure”.

-For details of how to install an extension pack, see Section 2.5, “Installing an Extension Pack”.

 This video provides a walkthrough from downloading to installing a windows 7 machine.
 ( I recommend installing A windows 10 instead for pen-test practice, win7 is also no longer being provided by microsoft.)